IlijaAntanasijevic/4-Javascript_FirstProject/README.md

 # First Javascript Project

-Learning javascript and jquery, basic functionalities!
+Learning javascript and jquery, basic functionalities

+Also learning form validations...

 Created on: 2022-12-14